AbramsGroup/HTPolyNet/_sources/example-tutorials/3-DGEBA-PACM/monomers.rst.txt

         41    15    40    1
         42    15    41    1

-The next thing we consider is how to create the reaction dictionaries necessary to describe the crosslinking chemistry.
+The next thing we consider is how to create the :ref:`reaction dictionaries <dgeba_reaction_dictionaries>` necessary to describe the crosslinking chemistry.